PROGRAMS

 Program Offerings

-• A $1,000 stipend which can be used to pay oneself and/or to pay for costumes, additional rehearsal space, collaborator fees, etc. Please note that artists will receive a 2025 1099 for this payment.
+• A $1,000 stipend which can be used to pay oneself and/or to pay for costumes, additional rehearsal space, collaborator fees, etc. Please note that artists will receive a 2026 1099 for this payment.

 • Free rehearsal space at our Chicago Park District locations (schedules allowing).

 • Mentorship from an outside person selected in collaboration with the artist, who receives a stipend.
+This person must be a professional contact.

 • A place in a final performance or showing or screening, produced by Synapse Arts with public relations & marketing.